shariult/gardeneer/README.md

 ## Configuration

-"start" and "build" fields of "package.json" needs to be modified to point to this projects directory.
+After downloading specified tools, modify the "start" and "build" fields in "package.json" to point to this projects path.